mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 description:
   "Andrey Mikhaylov (lolmaus) provides a step-by-step guide for setting up OAuth authentication using the Auth.js libry in a SvelteKit project.
-He describes a number of pifalls that may be a source of frustration even to experienced developers, due to error messages being unhelpful — and explains how to get around them."
+He describes a number of pitfalls that may be a source of frustration even to experienced developers, due to error messages being unhelpful — and explains how to get around them."
 og: